ARMmbed/mbed-os-5-docs/docs/bare_metal/mbed2_porting.md

     <span class="tips">**Tip:** You can append `--compile` and fix build issues before running tests with `--run`.</span>

-1. All tests should pass (or be automatically skipped), with exceptions when the target being ported is ultra-constrained (with 32KB of flash memory or less) in which case linking may fail for only _a few_ tests.
-For example,
+1. All tests should pass (or be automatically skipped), unless the target being ported is ultraconstrained (with 32KB or less of flash memory) - in which case linking may fail for _a few_ tests.
+For example:

     ARM toolchain:
     ```